Last Updated on April 8, 2021 by Grow with Bovees

 Why is it Important to Kill Grass in Your Vegetable Garden?

 There are several reasons to eradicate the grass, most notably the accelerated rate at which grass can invade your veggie garden.
 Even if the grass is healthy such as Ryegrass, it will soak up essential nutrients such as fertilizer, soil, water that is meant for healthy vegetable growth.

-But what’s worse is that with grass comes the onset of pesky weeds such as crabgrass, which further steal nutrients from the healthy grass and vegetables growing in your garden.
+But what’s worse is that with grass comes the onset of pesky weeds such as crabgrass, and nutgrass, which further steal nutrients from the healthy grass and vegetables growing in your garden.

 Killing grass where it doesn’t belong is quite a mission if it starts to take over, but once you get on top of the job, killing grass is not that big of a job.